What is Human Resources Management?

 We cannot manage student absences by offering make-up sessions.
 Re-takes are not available.

-What if I have an extensive experience in some of the topics taught?
+What if I have extensive experience in some of the topics taught?
 Can I skip or substitute classes?

 How long will it take for me to receive a certificate?